jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 let v2: Vec<_> = v1.iter().map(|x| x + 1).collect();
 ```

-Here `v2` will be `vec![2, 3, 4]`. `map` produces a new iterator that modified versions of items from the underlying vector.
+Here `v2` will be `vec![2, 3, 4]`. `map` produces a new iterator of modified items from the underlying vector.

-We call `collect` here to transform the new iterator returned by `map` into a vector. `map`, by itself, consumes no values so until we call `collect` the closure won't be called.
+We call `collect` here to transform the new iterator returned by `map` into a vector.
+Note that `map`, by itself, consumes no values!
+Until we call `collect` the closure won't be called.
 This "lazy" behavior is a bit different from `map` in JavaScript.

 ### Using Closures that Capture Their Environment

-The `filter` method (another familiar method for the JavaScript folks) takes a closure that returns a boolean, and returns a new iterator.
-The closure is called for each item, and if it returns true the new iterator will include the item, if false the item will be discarded.
-You can use this to filter out items you don't want from a collection:
+The `filter` method (another familiar method for the JavaScript folks) is another iterator adaptor, which consumes the old iterator and returns a new one.
+It's parameter is a closure that returns a boolean, which is used to "filter out" some elements from the underlying iterator.
+The closure is called for each item, and if it returns true the new iterator will include the item, if false the item will be discarded:

 ```rust
 #[derive(PartialEq, Debug)]